vasily-chertkov/vasily-chertkov-recipe-count-test/README.md

 2. Prefer application efficiency over code organisation complexity.
 3. Code is readable and comprehensible.
 Setup instructions and run instructions are provided.
 4. Tests are showcased (_no need to cover everything_).
-5. Setup scripts are provided (consider Docker).
-6. Supporting notes on taken decisions and further clarifications are welcome.
+5. Supporting notes on taken decisions and further clarifications are welcome.